Richard C. Tolman: Scientific career

 Tolman was elected a Fellow of the American Academy of Arts and Sciences in 1922.
 The same year, he joined the faculty of the California Institute of Technology, where he became professor of physical chemistry and mathematical physics and later Dean of Graduate Studies.
 One of Tolman's early students at Caltech was the theoretical chemist Linus Pauling, to whom Tolman taught the old quantum theory.
 Tolman was elected to the National Academy of Sciences of the United States in 1923.
 His years at Caltech were his most productive.

 In 1927, Tolman published a text on statistical mechanics whose background was the old quantum theory of Max Planck, Niels Bohr and Arnold Sommerfeld.
 Tolman was elected to the American Philosophical Society in 1932.
 In 1938, he published a new detailed work that covered the application of statistical mechanics to classical and quantum systems.
 In his work on the subject, Tolman built heavily upon the key contributions of Ludwig Boltzmann, J. Willard Gibbs, Paul and Tatyana Ehrenfest.

 Tolman took an interest in general relativity.
 He researched the application of thermodynamics to relativistic systems and cosmology.
 He established a number of theoretical results important in the study of an expanding universe.
 In his 1934 monograph titled Relativity, Thermodynamics, and Cosmology, Tolman demonstrated how black body thermal radiation in an expanding universe results in cooling – a key pointer toward the properties of the cosmic microwave background.
 Also in this monograph, Tolman was the first person to document and explain how a closed universe could possess net zero energy.
 He explained how all mass energy is positive and all gravitational energy is negative and they cancel each other out, leading to a universe of zero energy.
 His investigation of the oscillatory universe hypothesis, which Alexander Friedmann had proposed in 1922, drew attention to difficulties as regards entropy and resulted in its demise until the late 1960s.
 Tolman interpreted astronomical observations in terms of the new cosmology in collaboration with Edwin Hubble.

 During the 1930s, Tolman obtained solutions to the Einstein field equations describing the static spherically symmetric perfect fluid.
-J. Robert Oppenheimer, Robert Serber, and George Volkoff, built upon this work in their investigation the stability of neutron stars, obtaining the Tolman-Oppenheimer-Volkoff limit.
+It was Tolman who spurred J. Robert Oppenheimer's interest in relativistic astrophysics by introducing to astronomers working at the Mount Wilson Observatory in Pasadena, California.
+Oppenheimer, Robert Serber, and George Volkoff, built upon Tolman's work in their investigation of the stability of neutron stars, obtaining the Tolman-Oppenheimer-Volkoff limit.

 During World War II, Tolman served as scientific advisor to General Leslie Groves on the Manhattan Project.
-At the time of his death in Pasadena, he was chief advisor to Bernard Baruch, the U.S. representative to the United Nations Atomic Energy Commission.

 He resumed civilian life in 1947 and published some papers on the thermodynamics of surface phases.
 He died on September 5, 1948, three weeks after suffering a cerebral hemorrhage without warning.
+At the time of his death in Pasadena, he was chief advisor to Bernard Baruch, the U.S. representative to the United Nations Atomic Energy Commission.

 Each year, the southern California section of the American Chemical Society honors Tolman by awarding its Tolman Medal "in recognition of outstanding contributions to chemistry."